kavia-common/mvp-career-platform-db-1-214773-214790/README.md

 - Runtime environment variables are supplied via Docker/Compose/Kubernetes only.
 - Local .env files are excluded from the Docker build context by .dockerignore.
 - A .env.example is provided to document expected variables.
+- Dockerfile uses the official postgres base image and never reads `.env` at build time.

 Build:
 - docker build -t career-platform-db ./CareerPlatformDatabase